The Incredible Hulk: The Pantheon Saga

-The Incredible Hulk: The Pantheon Saga is a 1997 beat 'em up video game developed by Attention to Detail and published by Eidos Interactive for the PlayStation and Sega Saturn.
+The Incredible Hulk: The Pantheon Saga is a 1997 video game developed by Attention to Detail and published by Eidos Interactive for the PlayStation and Sega Saturn.
 The game is based on the Marvel Comics superhero Hulk, who must traverse through a series of levels and destroy enemies with an assortment of offensive and defensive maneuvers.
 The game features visuals created on Silicon Graphics workstations and a plot based on the Pantheon storyline from the comics.
 The narrative revolves around the Hulk joining the titular superhero team and fighting such adversaries as Piecemeal, Trauma, and the U-Foes.
 The game was negatively received for its gameplay, controls, visuals, and music, and has been ranked among the worst superhero-based video games.

 Gameplay

-The Incredible Hulk: The Pantheon Saga is a third-person beat 'em up set in three-dimensional areas.
+The Incredible Hulk: The Pantheon Saga is a third-person game set in three-dimensional areas.
 The player controls the Hulk, who can walk, run, jump, grab and carry objects, and perform a number of offensive and defensive maneuvers against enemy characters.
 The game consists of five levels that are divided into three stages, with the exception of the final level.
 Progress is reserved with passwords, which are given upon the completion of a level; memory cards are not supported.
 The game's difficulty level can be set to "Easy", "Medium", or "Hard".

 The Hulk's health is represented by a meter on the upper-left hand corner of the screen.
 The meter decreases as the Hulk sustains enemy attacks, and automatically regenerates depending on the difficulty setting.
 Below the health meter is a gamma meter, which indicates how much power the Hulk has reserved to perform special moves.
 Different special moves cost more gamma than others, and this cost is also dependent on the difficulty setting.
 Items can be collected to restore health or gamma, as well as temporarily double the power of the Hulk's attacks.
 Also collectible are calling cards that can summon a member of the superhero team Pantheon, who will assist the Hulk for a limited time.